 A memorable wedding for your special day.
 A bespoke and unique ceremony that reflects your character and values at the venue of your choice.

 Feel free to contact me without any obligation to either talk on the phone (Tel: 087 352 1588 or by email: to email@example.com) or to arrange a visit where we can discuss how I can help you create your perfect wedding ceremony, whether a Legal ceremony or a Celebrant led celebration ceremony.

-As a Wedding Celebrant, I write and perform unique, personalised wedding ceremonies.
+As a Registered Solemniser, I write and perform unique, personalised marriage ceremonies.

-I will travel all over Ireland to perform whatever type of personalised wedding ceremonies you require.
-It’s your wedding, so have the ceremony of your dreams.
+I will travel to perform whatever type of personalised marriage ceremony you require.
+It’s your marriage, so have the ceremony of your dreams.
 Your ceremony can be an expression of who you are.

-Ceremonies can be performed anytime, including evenings, in any venue, indoors or outdoors.
+Celebrant led ceremonies, however, can be performed anytime, including evenings, in any venue, indoors or outdoors.
 You can have your ceremony in woodlands, a beach, favourite place or your own home or garden if you want.
-I also perform personalised ceremonies at licensed wedding venues if required.

 A Celebrant led ceremony includes the exchanging of personalised vows between you.
 (If you want, I can help you create unique and meaningful vows).

-Additional elements such as Handfasting, Unity candle, Wine ceremonies, Unity sand or creating a unique canvas to frame in your home can also be included.
+Additional elements such as Handfasting, Unity candle, Unity sand or Remembrance candle can also be included.
 If you want your dog as a ring bearer, you can.
 Parents, children, family and friends can all be involved in your ceremony if you want to include them.
 It’s your ceremony, so do it your way.